GenesysCloudBlueprints/simple-ivr-deploy-with-cx-as-code-blueprint/blueprint/index.md

 image: images/SimpleIvrFlowDeploy.png
 category: 5
 summary: |
-  This Genesys Cloud Developer Blueprint provides a basic example of how to deploy a touch-tone based IVR using Terraform, CX as Code, and Archy.
+  This Genesys Cloud Developer Blueprint provides a simple example of how to deploy a touch-tone based IVR using Terraform, CX as Code, and Archy.
 ---

-This Genesys Cloud Developer Blueprint provides a basic example of how to deploy a touch-tone based IVR using Terraform, CX as Code, and Archy.
+This Genesys Cloud Developer Blueprint provides a simple example of how to deploy a touch-tone based IVR using Terraform, CX as Code, and Archy.

 This blueprint demonstrates how to: